-- A Scrutiny Committee and individual Service Committees. - Approved anti-fraud and corruption strategies including "whistle-blowing" arrangements under the Public Interest Disclosure Act 1998. - Ethical Values Framework. - A Corporate Integrity Group. - Corporate Compliance Group. - A Serious Organised Crime Group. - Senior Officer Resilience Group. - Council Management Team and each Service's Senior Management Teams. - Participating in the National Fraud Initiative for sharing and cross-matching data with regular reports to Committee. - Formal project appraisal techniques and project management disciplines. - Setting targets to measure financial and service performance. - Long-term Financial Outlook and Financial Strategy 2020 2030. - Formal revenue and capital budgetary control systems and procedures. - Clearly defined capital expenditure and option appraisal guidelines. - A Capital Governance Group consisting of senior officers from across Council services and chaired by the Executive Director of Corporate Services. - The Council, together with NHS Tayside have established an Integrated Health and Social Care Partnership (HSCP).
-The HSCP has established a governance structure and an integrated senior management structure to support delivery of its key objectives and outcomes. - An Our People and Workforce Strategy is in place to support delivery of the Council Plan and its strategic priorities. - A Risk Management Policy and Strategy, Corporate and Service Risk Registers, Risk Management Improvement Plan, and Covid 19 Recovery Risk Register. - Corporate Risk Management Working Group, chaired by the Executive Director of Corporate Services as Senior Responsible Officer for risk. - Corporate Governance Assurance Statement Group. - Strategic GDPR (General Data Protection Regulation) Group. - Data Protection Policy and Data Breach Management Procedure. - The assurances provided by internal audit through their independent review work of the Council's governance, risk management and control framework. - Chief Social Work Officer governance arrangements. - Recovery Plan from Covid 19 emergency for the Council and its Services.
+- A Scrutiny Committee and individual Service Committees.
+The functions of the Scrutiny Committee are undertaken as identified in Audit Committees: Practical Guidance for Local Authorities, however, for Tayside Pension Fund, scrutiny is provided by the Pension Board rather than an audit committee. - Approved anti-fraud and corruption strategies including "whistle-blowing" arrangements under the Public Interest Disclosure Act 1998, ensuring counter fraud and anti-corruption arrangements are in accordance with Code of Practice on Managing the Risk of Fraud and Corruption. - Ethical Values Framework. - A Corporate Integrity Group. - Corporate Compliance Group. - A Serious Organised Crime Group. - Senior Officer Resilience Group. - Council Management Team and each Service's Senior Management Teams. - Participating in the National Fraud Initiative for sharing and cross-matching data with regular reports to Committee. - Formal project appraisal techniques and project management disciplines. - Setting targets to measure financial and service performance. - Long-term Financial Outlook and Financial Strategy 2020 2030. - Formal revenue and capital budgetary control systems and procedures. - An Our People and Workforce Strategy is in place to support delivery of the Council Plan and its strategic priorities. - A Risk Management Policy and Strategy, Corporate and Service Risk Registers, Risk Management Improvement Plan, and Covid 19 Recovery Risk Register. - Corporate Risk Management Working Group, chaired by the Executive Director of Corporate Services as Senior Responsible Officer for risk. - Corporate Governance Assurance Statement Group. - Strategic GDPR (General Data Protection Regulation) Group. - Data Protection Policy and Data Breach Management Procedure. - The assurances provided by internal audit through their independent review work of the Council's governance, risk management and control framework.
+Assurance arrangements conform with the Role of the Head of Internal Audit. - Recovery Plan from Covid 19 emergency for the Council and its Services.